Cryptographic Specifications of CryptPeer

 Favorites = { (label_i, url_i) }_i

-The user chooses at any time a single server S to connect to.
+The user chooses at any time one single server S to connect to.

 Consequences: